pdjr-signalk-plugins/pgn130316/README.md

 *value_name* is one of
 **actualTemperature** or
 **setTemperature**.
+These names conform to usage in the NMEA 2000 corrigendum note referred to above.

 The actual data value of each key is a floating point temperature value in degrees Kelvin.